 The Me Too movement has sparked a wave of sexual assault victims coming forward to share their stories.
 The number of individuals who continue to recount their experiences is a testament to their bravery, but it also raises questions of how to best support someone who confides in you.

-In the United States, one in six women have experienced some form of sexual assault.
+In the United States, one in six women has experienced some form of sexual assault.
 This amounts to, on average, 463,634 new sexual assault victims every year.
 This means everyone knows a survivor, and it is important to be prepared to support someone who has been sexually assaulted.

 When determining how to support someone who has been sexually assaulted, there a few things not to do.
 These words and actions include: